The Acquisition and Leveraged Finance Review: Australia

 Australia has a thin-capitalisation regime that can operate to deny income tax deductions for interest expenditure on overly geared Australian groups that have debt deductions over the de minimis threshold of A$2 million for an income year.
 There are three methods to calculate the maximum allowable debt of a taxpayer.
 Most Australian borrowers will rely on the safe harbour, which in broad terms allows for Australian assets to be funded by up to 60 per cent debt.
 In the context of an acquisition, these provisions allow for the funding of acquired goodwill.

 In addition, there is an arm's-length debt test, which broadly allows Australian groups to be debt-funded up to the maximum amount a third-party lender would be willing to lend.
 This test has not typically been used as it is an annual test and requires an assessment of various quantitative and qualitative factors including the prevailing debt markets and general state of the Australian economy.
-Another test, the worldwide gearing test, allows an entity to gear its Australian operations, in certain circumstances by reference to the gearing level of its worldwide group.
+Another test, the worldwide gearing test, allows an outward investing entity (which is not also an inward investing entity) to gear its Australian operations, in certain circumstances by reference to the gearing level of its worldwide group.

 Security and guarantees